Six places where coordination works or breaks

 Why this matters

-But each breakthrough demanded more sophisticated coordination.
-Trastuzumab needed cardiac monitoring.
-CLEOPATRA required combination precision.
-Today's ADCs demand genetic confirmation, toxicity protocols, and brain monitoring across several specialists.
+Today's advanced immunotherapies demand genetic confirmation, toxicity protocols, and brain monitoring across several specialists.

 The science evolved.
 The coordination infrastructure did not.
 What held the system together was absorbed by the people closest to the gaps.
-It runs on informal knowledge, personal relationships, and workarounds accumulated over years.
-It has no job description.
-It has no dataset.

 The Six Dimensions Framework names where that coordination lives and where it breaks.